-In patients with malignant pheochromocytomas, the 5-year survival rate is less than 50%.2 Life expectancy varies for patients with malignant pheochromocytoma depending on where the tumor has spread.
-Survival is generally less than 5 years when tumors have spread to the liver and lung and somewhat longer when tumors have spread to the bones.
-3
+In patients with malignant pheochromocytomas, the 5-year survival rate may be less than 50%, although prospective studies are missing.3Life expectancy varies for patients with malignant pheochromocytoma depending on where the tumor has spread.
+Survival is generally less than 5 years when tumors have spread to the liver and lung and somewhat longer when tumors have spread to the bones.4

 Pheochromocytoma can be inherited as part of another syndrome or may coexist with other diseases.
-Some patients with pheochromocytoma have the inheritable disease von Hippel-Lindau (VHL) syndrome or neurofibromatosis type 1 (NF1).4 Both VHL and NF1 are cancer syndromes in which patients have tumors at multiple sites.
+Some patients with pheochromocytoma have the inheritable disease von Hippel-Lindau (VHL) syndrome or neurofibromatosis type 1 (NF1).5 Both VHL and NF1 are cancer syndromes in which patients have tumors at multiple sites.

 Pheochromocytomas are diagnosed in people of all races but are less common in African Americans.5

-Approximately 30% of pheochromocytoma cases are inheritable and the remaining cases occur sporadically.4 Children are at risk of developing pheochromocytoma/paraganglioma if they inherit one of the known disease-causing mutated genes from their parents.
+Approximately 30% of pheochromocytoma cases are inheritable and the remaining cases occur sporadically.5 Children are at risk of developing pheochromocytoma/paraganglioma if they inherit one of the known disease-causing mutated genes from their parents.
 The penetrance of the disease, or the percentage of individuals with a known genetic mutation who develop the disease, varies with different mutations.

 Pregnancy may be complicated by the clinical signs of pheochromocytoma.
-In pregnant women, high blood pressure, cardiovascular problems, and seizures, which occur in patients with pheochromocytoma,5 could affect the health of the unborn child.
+In pregnant women, high blood pressure, cardiovascular problems, and seizures, which occur in patients with pheochromocytoma,6 could affect the health of the unborn child.

 Disease screening should be offered to presymptomatic relatives who have a diagnosed mutation, especially because familial syndromes are also associated with other types of tumors and early diagnosis improves the prognosis of these patients.
 Patients with known genetic mutations should undergo regular periodic screening with biochemical testing and anatomic imaging (CT or MRI scans) to rule out the presence of disease.